openservicebrokerapi/servicebroker/spec.md

 ## Extending Resources

-Senders of messages defined by this specification MAY include additional fields within the JSON objects.
-When adding new fields, unique prefixes SHOULD be used for the field names to reduce the chances of conflicts with future specification defined fields.
+Senders of messages defined by this specification MAY include additional fields within the JSON objects as extensions.
+For backwards compatibility reasons, new fields MAY be added at any location within the JSON objects, however, they SHOULD be placed within the `extensions` property of the JSON object.

+When adding new fields, unique prefixes SHOULD be used for the field names to reduce the chances of conflicts with other extensions that might be defined.

 Receivers of a messages defined by this specification that contain unknown extension fields MUST ignore those fields and MUST NOT halt processing